QuenanChever/Rubiks2x2x2-OptimalSolver/README.md

 ```
 sudo ln -s "$(pwd)/kociemba-2x2x2" /usr/local/bin/kociemba-2x2x2
 ```

-There are pruning tables which are created on the first run.
+There are several tables which must be created on the first run.
 This needs about 4 MB disk space and it takes from less than a minute to a couple of minutes to create it, depending on the hardware.
-You can do it behorehand by executing this command:
+You can generate these tables behorehand by executing this command:
 ```
 kociemba-2x2x2 --init
 ```

 ## Usage
-The following command returns the solving maneuver:
+The following command returns a solving maneuver for the given cubestring:
 ```
 kociemba-2x2x2 <cubestring>
 ```